sltsheryl/TenerifeBot/README.md

 ## Tenerife Bot

-- A multi-functional bot which can be added to servers or interacted through DM.
+- A multi-functional Discord bot which can be added to servers or interacted through DM.
 - Prefix: ```~```.

 ### Features